Kriz-hub/Holiday-Dialysis/README.md

 * also on 2 tablets: Asus Transformer Pad (an old one) Samsung, both on a chrome browser
 * screens: 1366x768, 1920x1080 on chrome and Edge

+##bugs
+I found out that the landscape view of a tablet also have shadow hovering.
+I wanted that only to be for laptop an desktop.
+It's not that important, I leave it that way.
+I didn't get that shadow hovering working for google map, but it's initial shadow effect remains as well.
+Therefore I leave it that way, it's not that notable.

 ## Deployment
 This site is hosted using GitHub pages, deployed directly from the master branch.
 The deployed site will update automatically upon new commits to the master branch.
 In order for the site to deploy correctly on GitHub pages, the landing page must be named `index.html`.